 When one desires low volume, CNC machining is much faster.
 It takes time to make a mold before injection molding begins and that is can cost time and money.
 CNC machining is also compatible with a large assortment of materials ranging from plastics to woods.
 Injection molding, on the other hand, has more limited material options as one needs to melt the original materials into a liquid first.

 The main difference between CNC Precision machining and 3D printing is a form of additive manufacturing while CNC machining is subtractive.
 CNC machining starts with a block of material known as a blank and cuts off the excess material using cutters and spinning tools to form the finished product.
-3D printing involves creation of parts that are made layer-by-layer using materials like FDM, SLA/DLP, plastic and metal powders.
+3D printing involves the creation of parts that are made layer-by-layer using materials like FDM, SLA/DLP, plastic, and metal powders.
 Using a source of energy like a heated extruder or laser, the layers are solidified to form the finished product.
-Some advantages of CNC machining over 3D printing is that it can use range of materials and offers great dimensional accuracy.
+One advantage of CNC machining over 3D printing is that it can use a range of materials and offers great dimensional accuracy.

-CNC Precision machining can be used to produce complex parts in about any type of application across any industries.
+CNC Precision machining can be used to produce complex parts in about any type of application across many industry.
 It provides high levels of accuracy on short and high runs creating parts that identical in quality regardless of whether the shop makes one or a thousand to finish the order.